paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 Create a  node for the entry item provided with the same `Home` and `Owner` as the current node.
 ##### Add Another Item

 For convenience in chaining `Node` has an `Add` method.
-In this example the first add is from `LinkedList` while the rest are from the inner `Node` class.
+The first add is from `LinkedList` while the rest are from the inner `Node` class.

 ```c#
 list.Add("One").Add("Two").Add("Three");